 President Lyndon B Johnson in discussions with Martin Luther King, Jr in 1965.
 (Hulton Archive/Getty)

 New chair of SNCC (Student Non-Violent Coordinating Committee) Stokely Carmichael popularises the “black power” slogan in a march across Mississippi.
 The organisation rejects non-violence in favour of armed self-defence, and embraces black nationalism and separatism over inter-racialism.

 Stokely Carmichael addresses the March Against Fear Rally in Mississippi in June 1966.
 (Corbis)

 1968: King is assassinated

 While working on plans for a Poor People’s Campaign in Washington DC, King travels to Memphis, Tennessee, to support striking sanitation workers.
-While there, on 4 April 1968, he is assassinated by white racist James Earl Ray.
+While there, on 4 April 1968, King is assassinated by white racist James Earl Ray.

 Dr John A Kirk is senior lecturer in US history at Royal Holloway, University of London.
 His book, Martin Luther King, Jr, was published in Pearson Longman’s Profiles in Power series in 2005